mongodb/docs/source/reference/glossary.rst

       MongoDB has database commands, which have a specific implementation, and allow you to control the database.

-   database commands
-      See :term:`database command`.

    operator
       Operators provide tools for querying and manipulating documents.
 See the ":doc:`/reference/operators`" for more
       information about the available operators.

-   operators
-      See :term:`operator`.

    MongoDB
       A document-driven database.

-   Document
+   document
       A record in a MongoDB database.
 Documents are analogous to, but more flexible than, a row in relational databases.
-Documents contain a number of :term:`fields`, and are members of :term:`collections`.
+Documents contain a number of :term:`fields <field>`, and are members of :term:`collections <collection>`.

-   Documents
-      See :term:`document`.

-   Field
+   field
       A value or item in a :term:`document`.
 Documents have one or more fields.
 Fields are analogous to, but more flexible than, columns in relational databases.

-   Fields
-      See :term:`field`.

-   Database
+   database
       Each database is stored in a unique file on the file system.
-Databases contain a number of :term:`collections`.
+Databases contain a number of :term:`collections

-   Databases
-      See :term:`database`.

-   Collection
+      <collection>`.

+   collection
       A group of :term:`document`.
 Collections are analogous to, but more flexible than, tables in relational databases.
 A :term:`database` contains a number of commands .

-   Collections
-      See :term:`collection`.

    Map/Reduce
       A data processing paradigm formalized at Google.